smrey/SMP2v3/README.md

 # CRUK Pipeline
 ***
 ## Introduction
-Tool to generate an XML report of the CRUK analysis output for sending to CRUK.

-Also makes a PDF document of the results with the details of the checkers and authoriser.
+Pipeline to

+Processes:

+* Identify fastqs on an Illumina SampleSheet.csv
+* Pair samples according to the common identifier for DNA and RNA from the same source in the pairs variable
+* Launch the Illumina TruSight Tumor 170 app for each pair
+* Once the TruSight

 ***
 ## Installation
 This software uses Python 3.7.